 On the list, you’ll also see a few classes of drugs that include legal varieties, or are generally available via prescription, but they’ve been included because of how common they are taken illegally (aka without a prescription).

-Although marijuana is the most benign drug on this list, it certainly can cause changes in the brain to the point of addiction.
+Although marijuana is the most benign types of drugs on this list, it certainly can cause changes in the brain to the point of addiction.
 Marijuana isn’t seen as being physically or chemically addictive, but many health experts agree that it can be psychologically addictive.
 Roughly 10 percent of people who use marijuana will become dependent on it, according to the National Institute on Drug Abuse.

 As the most commonly used illicit substance, marijuana is now legal in some states in the U.S., and it’s available in many others via prescription.
 Marijuana addiction can lead to mild withdrawal symptoms, such as irritability, sleep difficulties, restlessness, physical discomfort and decreased appetite.
 Long-term use of marijuana has been found to decrease the volume of grey matter in the brain, while a longitudinal study in New Zealand found that teens who started and continued using the drug regularly lost an average of 8 IQ points by mid-adulthood.